aaronmams/jekyll-now/_posts/2017-06-02-Rant on Affordable Housing: Part 1.md

 These metrics were mentioned above but they deserve a more focused treatment.
 From what I have observed the affordable housing ‘crisis’ in Santa Cruz County is often described using these metrics: The median home price (~$850,000) is about 12 times the median household income ($65k/yr) and the median family rent ($2,154) is about 40% of median monthly household income.
 People in Santa Cruz generally have no qualms about telling you that median home price of $850k is ‘crazy’, ‘insane’, or ‘ridiculous’.

-But if median home price of 12 X median household income is ‘crisis’ and median home price of 3 X is affordable, where is line between ‘unaffordable’ and ‘crisis?’
+But if median home price of 12 X median household income is ‘crisis’ and median home price of 3 X (or less) gross annual income is affordable, where is line between ‘unaffordable’ and ‘crisis?’
 When does unaffordable become a full blown ‘crisis’?
 4 times median household income?
 5 times median household income?
 8 times?

 Quick Aside Here: Yes, I know HUD and others have defined what ‘affordable housing’ means.
 It’s an income based formula that defines rental rates that are within reach of above moderate, moderate, low, and very low income households.
 I’m not talking about defining what ‘affordable housing’ is.
 I’m talking about how we know when we’ve provided enough of it.
 If we are in a ‘crisis’ now because X number of resident in our county can’t find affordable housing how much do we need to reduce X by in order to get out of ‘crisis’ mode?